puppetlabs/puppet-docs/source/guides/from_source.markdown

 {:shell}

-Facter changes far less often than Puppet and it is very minimal (a single library file and a single executable), so it is probably worth just installing it:
+Facter changes far less often than Puppet and it is very minimal (a single library file and a single executable), so it is probably best to just install it directly:

     $ cd facter
     $ sudo ruby ./install.rb